 Given the zany, unconventional nature of Park Güell, perhaps the strangest part of the park is ironically its most normal.
 The Austria Gardens sit on the site where many of the community’s houses were intended to be built.
 After it was opened as a public park, this land was instead used as a plant nursery, and in 1977 many trees and plants were donated by Austria, hence the name.

-The foreign flora of the Austria Gardens makes the area stand in stark contrast to the rest of the park, with northern conifers and evergreens looking decidedly non-tropical in the midst of all those sun-washed palms.
+Being the newest chapter of Park Güell history, the foreign flora of the Austria Gardens stands in stark contrast to the rest of the park, with northern conifers and evergreens looking decidedly non-tropical in the midst of all those sun-washed palms.
 Although the Austria Gardens came into being long after Gaudí’s passing, the master of quirky landscaping probably would’ve appreciated the weirdness of its conspicuous normality!

-After you’ve basked in the glory of Gaudí’s sublime designs, take some time to explore some of the public areas of Park Güell.
+After you’ve basked in the glory of Gaudí’s sublime designs, admired the regal Park Güell lizard, and given your camera roll a decidedly mosaic-driven feel, take some time to explore some of the public areas of Park Güell.
 While perhaps slightly less architecturally stunning than the treasures of the monumental zone, the park’s free section still has plenty of charm, masterful landscaping, and beautiful nature to enjoy.
 It’s also less crowded and thus makes for the perfect way to unwind after all that busy sightseeing and photobombing.

 Park Güell is definitely one of Barcelona’s essential cultural attractions.
-But there is so much more to do and see in the city.
-If the park piqued your interest in the fantastical architecture of Antoni Gaudí, you absolutely cannot leave the city without seeing his pièce de résistance, the mind-blowing Sagrada Familia.
+But there is so much more spellbinding architecture to see in the city.
+If the park piqued your interest in the fantastical buildings of Antoni Gaudí, you absolutely cannot leave the city without seeing his pièce de résistance, the mind-blowing Sagrada Familia.